see also: University of Oslo researchers find that abortion causes more longer term anguish than miscarriage (12th Dec)

 The immediate flaw that jumped out at me when I looked at the research by

-, which was reported by BBC Newsonline as
+Russo in the BMJ online first, which was reported by BBC Newsonline as

 “Abortion depression link queried” and by the Times as “First abortion 'not linked to depression'” was that these headlines were too sweeping and inaccurate given that Russo’s study explicitly stated that they had deliberately left out cases involving women who underwent abortions in which the pregnancy was wanted, even though these women are the most at risk of